SystemsApproach/sdn/onos.rst

 6.3 Northbound Interface
 ------------------------

 The ONOS NBI has multiple parts.
-First, for every service included in a given configuration of ONOS, there is a corresponding API.
+First, there is a corresponding API for every service included in a given configuration of ONOS.
 For example, the “Topology” interface shown in :numref:`Figure %s
 <fig-onos>` is exactly the API offered by the Topology Service shown
 in :numref:`Figure %s <fig-services1>`.
 Second, because ONOS permits applications to define and use their own Atomix tables, it is fair to consider the Atomix programmatic interface as another part of the ONOS NBI.
 Third, the ONOS NBI includes gNMI and gNOI.
-These are standardized interfaces, defined independent of ONOS, but supported as part of the ONOS NBI.
+These are standardized interfaces, defined independent of ONOS but supported as part of the ONOS NBI.
 Note that the implementation sitting behind gNMI and gNOI are also ONOS services wrapped around Atomix maps.
 Finally, and most interestingly, ONOS offers a set of interfaces for controlling the underlying switches. :numref:`Figure %s <fig-onos>` depicts two: Flow Rules and Flow Objectives.
-The first is borrowed from OpenFlow, and hence, is pipeline-aware.
-The second is pipeline-agnostic, and the focus of the rest of this section.
+The first is borrowed from OpenFlow and hence, is pipeline-aware.
+The second is pipeline-agnostic and the focus of the rest of this section.

-There are three types of flow objectives: *Filtering*, *Forwarding*, and *Next*.
-Filtering objectives determine whether or not traffic should be permitted to enter the pipeline, based on a traffic *Selector*.
-Forwarding objectives determine what traffic is to be allowed to egress the pipeline, generally by matching select fields in the packet with a forwarding table.
-Next objectives indicate what kind of *Treatment* the traffic should receive, such as how the header is to be rewritten.
+There are three types of flow objectives: *Filtering*, *Forwarding*, and *Next*. **Filtering** objectives determine whether or not traffic should be permitted to enter the pipeline, based on a traffic *Selector*. **Forwarding** objectives determine what traffic is to be allowed to egress the pipeline, generally by matching select fields in the packet with a forwarding table.
+The **Next** objectives indicate what kind of *Treatment* the traffic should receive, such as how the header is to be rewritten.
 If this sounds like an abstract three-stage pipeline:

 .. centered:: Filtering → Forwarding → Next

 then you understand the idea behind Flow Objectives.
-For example, the Filter objective (stage) might specify that packets matching a particular MAC address, VLAN tag, and IP address be allowed to enter the pipeline; the corresponding Forwarding objective (stage) then looks up the IP address in a routing table; and finally the Next objective (stage) rewrites the headers as necessary and assigns the packet to an output port.
-All three stages, of course, are agnostic as to exactly what combination of tables in the underlying switch are used to implement the corresponding sequence of match/action pairs.
+For example, the **Filter** objective (stage) might specify that packets matching a particular MAC address, VLAN tag, and IP address be allowed to enter the pipeline; the corresponding **Forwarding** objective (stage) then looks up the IP address in a routing table; and finally the **Next** objective (stage) rewrites the headers as necessary and assigns the packet to an output port.
+All three stages, of course, are agnostic as to exactly what combination of tables in the underlying switch is used to implement the corresponding sequence of match/action pairs.

 The challenge is to map these pipeline-agnostic objectives onto the